lasik surgeons

 Ghosting

-This is a common term for double images.
+This is a common term for diplopia, or double images.
 If you look at a clock and some of the numbers have a lighter ghost image just off to the side, this is ghosting.
 Detailed Double Vision and Ghosting After Lasik Information

 Glaucoma